jam01/SRS-Template/template.md

 💡 Tips:
 - Use percentiles and concurrency parameters (e.g., p.95 latency at N RPS).
 - Align metrics with performance test plans.
+- Include scalability targets (e.g., linear scaling up to X instances; autoscale within Y minutes) and capacity planning assumptions.
 - Consider organizing into subcategories for clarity: Time (latency, throughput, etc.) and Space (memory, storage, bandwidth, etc.).

 #### 3.3.2 Security
 💬 _Defines the protection of data, identities, and operations._

 ➥ Define authentication, authorization, data protection (in transit/at rest), auditing, and privacy requirements.
 Reference relevant policies/regulations (e.g., ISO 27001, SOC 2, HIPAA, GDPR) and required certifications.
-Include secure defaults and incident response requirements where applicable.
-Address both abuse or misuse of authorized functionality and external attack attempts (e.g., injection, data exfiltration, or service compromise).
+Address abuse/misuse and external attacks (e.g., injection, data exfiltration, or service compromise), and include secure defaults and incident response requirements

 💡 Tips:
 - State cryptographic standards and key management expectations.
-- Distinguish between mandatory controls and best practices.
+- Distinguish mandatory controls and recommended practices.
 - Consider organizing into subcategories for clarity: Safety (harmful external outcomes), Confidentiality (disclose data to unauthorized parties), Privacy (private data disclosed without consent), Integrity (data modified without authorization), and Availability (authorized data or resources made available when requested).

 📝 Note:
-Place all technical and operational security controls here (3.3.2).
-Use 3.4 for regulatory or contractual obligations and audit evidence, 3.1 for interface-level validation and secure communication protocols, and 3.6 for AI/ML-specific runtime protections and data governance requirements, while cross-referencing concrete controls in this section.
+Place all technical and operational security controls here and cross-reference concrete controls back here (3.3.2) to avoid duplication;
+- Use 3.4 Compliance for regulatory/contractual obligations and audit evidence.
+- Use 3.1 External Interfaces for interface-level validation and secure protocols.
+- Use 3.6 AI/ML for model-specific runtime protections and data governance.

 #### 3.3.3 Reliability
 💬 _Ability to consistently perform as specified._